 Limited repairs and renovations associated with the Proposed Action would require consumption of materials typically associated with exterior and interior construction (e.g., concrete, wiring, piping, insulation, windows).
 Recycled materials would be used to the extent practicable, and the amount of these materials used would not significantly decrease the availability of the resources.
 Small amounts of nonrenewable resources would be used; however, these amounts would not be appreciable and would not affect the availability of these resources.
 The Proposed Action would also require consumption of fuels including some that would be nonrenewable resources (e.g., petroleum-based fossil fuel products for vehicles) during the construction phases of the Proposed Action.
-The Proposed Action would not significantly decrease the availability of mineral or petroleum resources or the availability of such resources in the region or the nation.
+The Proposed Action would not significantly decrease the availability of such resources in the region or the nation.